kmalakoff/knockback/README.md

 kb.release(view_model)
 ```

-And now when you type in the input boxes, the values are properly transferred to the model and the greeting updates as you type!
+Now, the greeting updates as you type!

-Of course, this is just a simple example, but hopefully you get the picture.

 # Getting Started